grings/MemoryDLL/README.md

 3. **Add MemoryDLL to Your Project ➕**
    - Add **MemoryDLL** to your project's `uses` section.
 This inclusion will make the **MemoryDLL** unit available for use in your application.
 Ensure that the path to the **MemoryDLL** source file is correctly configured in your project settings to avoid compilation errors.

-4. **Integration as a Drop-in Replacement 🔄**
+4. **Seamless Integration with Windows API Compatibility 🔄**
-   - The **MemoryDLL** unit is designed to serve as a drop-in replacement for the Windows API functions `LoadLibrary`, `FreeLibrary`, and `GetProcAddress`.
-Simply replace existing calls to these API functions with their **MemoryDLL** counterparts (`LoadFromMemory`, `FreeModule`, `GetFunctionAddress`).
-This seamless substitution allows you to benefit from in-memory DLL management without major code modifications.
+   - The **MemoryDLL** unit allows for easy integration by providing `MemoryLoadLibrary` to load DLLs directly from memory.
+Once loaded, standard Windows API calls such as `FreeLibrary` and `GetProcAddress` can be used to manage the in-memory DLL as if it were loaded from the filesystem.
+This design ensures minimal changes to existing code, maintaining compatibility with Windows API conventions while enabling efficient in-memory DLL handling.

 5. **Test the Integration ✅**
    - It is recommended to thoroughly test your project after integrating **MemoryDLL** to ensure that all DLLs are being correctly loaded, utilized, and unloaded from memory.
 Given the in-memory nature of this library, testing will help identify any potential issues related to memory management or function resolution.
    - Created/tested with Delphi 12.2, on Windows 11, 64-bit (latest version)